-This report is being distributed in Germany either by BNP Paribas London Branch or by BNP Paribas Niederlassung Frankfurt agn Main, a branch of BNP Paribas S.A. whose head office is in Paris, France.
-BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frankfurt is suthorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).
+This report is being distributed in Germany either by BNP Paribas London Branch or by BNP Paribas Niederlassung Frankfurt agn Main, a branch of BNP Paribas S.A. whose head office is in Paris, France, BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frankfurt is suthorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).

-United States: This report is being distributed to US persons by BNP Paribas Securities Corp., or by a subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer.
+and subject to implement regulation of the Durbands ansating in manufacture substant gas instant (but in the subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer.
 BNP Paribas Securities Corp., a subsidiary of BNP Paribas, is a broker-dealer registered with the U.S. Securities and Exchange Commission and a member of the Financial Industry Regulatory Authority and other principal exchanges.
-SNP Paribas Securities Corp. socepts responsibility for the content of a report prepared by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.
+BNP Paribas Securities core, acoepts responsibility for the content of a report prepared by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.

-prepareo by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.

-Japan: This report is being distributed in Japan by BNP Paribas Securities (Japan) Limited or by a subsidiary or affiliate of BNP the Financial Instruments and Exchange Law Enforcement Order.
-BNP Paribas Securities (Japan) Limited is a financial instruments firm registered according to the Financial Instruments and Exchange Law of Japan and a member of the Japan

-Paribas notregistered as a financial instruments firmin Japan, to certain financial institutions defined by article 17-3, fitem 1 of responsibility for the content of a report prepared by another non-Japan affiliate only when distributed to Japanese based firms by BNP Paribas Securities (Japan) Limited.
-Some of the foreign securities stated on this report are not disclosed according to the Financial Instruments and Exchange Law of Japan.
+prepared by another non-U.S. attliate only when distributed to U.S. persons by BNP Paribas Securities Corp.
+Japan: This report is being distributed in Japan by BNP Paribas Securities (Japan) Limited or by a subsidiary or affiliate of BNP Paribas notregistered as a financial instruments firm in Japan, to certain financial instruttors defined by article 17-3, item 1 of the Financial Instruments and Exchange Law Enforcement Order.
+BNP Paribas Securities (Japan) Limited is a financial instruments firm registered conding to the Financial Instruments and Exchange Law of Japan and a member of the Japan Securities Dealers Association and the Financial Futures Association of Japan.
+BNP Paribas Securities (Japan) Limited is a financial by BNP Paribas Securities (Japan) Limited.
+Some of the foreign securities stated on this report are not disclosed according to the the Financial Instruments and Exchange Law of Japan.
+Horeign securities stated on this report are not disclosed according to the Deam Konger Law Data and State Law of Japan.

-Securities Dealers Association and the Financial Instruments and Exchange Law of Japan and a member of the Japan

-Securities Dealers Association and the Financial Instruments and Exchange Law of Japan.
-BNP Paribas Securities (Japan) Limited accepts

 Hong Kong: This report is being distributed in Hong Kong by BNP Paribas Hong Kong Branch, a branch of BNP Paribas whose head office is in Paris, France.
 BNP Paribas Hong Kong Branch is registered as a Licensed Bankunder the Banking Ordinance and regulated by the Hong Kong Monetary Authority.
 BNP Paribas Hong Kong Branch is also a Registered Institution regulated by the Securities and Futures Commission for the conduct of Regulated Activity Types 1, 4 and 6 under the Securities and Futures Ordinance.

-Some or all the information reported in this document may already have been published on https://globalmarkets.bnpparibas.com
+Some or all the information reported in this document may already have been published on https://globalmarkets.onpoaribas.com

-® BNP Paribas (2015).
+© BNP Paribas (2015).
 All rights reserved